610.275.0700

 The next step is oral argument.
 Here the appellate advocate must distill the most important arguments to a 5-7 minute summary to the appeals court.
 In most cases, a panel of three judges will hear argument.
 Argument also will include questions from the court, particularly a “hot” court like the Pennsylvania Superior or Commonwealth Court where the judges have read the briefs and will have questions for the appellate attorney.
 Oral argument does not always take place; many courts dispose of appeals on submission without permitting oral argument (another reason to have an appeals attorney write an excellent brief).

-Contesting the Appellate Court’s Decision
+Contesting the Appeals Court’s Decision

 The appellate lawyer’s work isn’t over even then the court decides the appeal.
 The unsuccessful party may decide to petition for re-argument.
 Or a party who is dissatisfied with the appeals court decision may just decide to seek review by a higher court.
 In most cases, an appeal by right to the United States Supreme Court and the Pennsylvania Supreme Court is not possible.
 It is necessary to seek leave to appeal by filing a petition for certiorari to the United States Supreme Court or a petition to the Pennsylvania Supreme Court for allowance of appeal.
 In the very rare cases where the Supreme Court grants review, the process of briefing and argument starts all over again.